Steppes to Skyscrapers

 Fun fact: The Kuwaiti Dinar is cited as the world’s highest valued currency unit

-Recent news article: Updated Kuwait Traffic Laws in 2025: What Every Traveller Needs to Know Before Hitting the Road
+Recent news article: Updated Kuwait Traffic Laws in 2025: What Every Traveller Needs to Know Before Hitting the Road (Travel and World Tour, 2025)

 My knowledge: Not a whole lot

-Hand drawn flag of Kyrgyzstan
+My hand-drawn flag of Kyrgyzstan

 KYRGYZSTAN